 Since cat6a is manufactured using more advanced technology, it offers data transmission speed up to 10 gigabits.
 This higher standard, known as 10GBASE-T, was also implemented to improve signal-to-noise ratio and cross-talks.

 While both cat6 and cat6a has the same amount of data transfer speed but the major difference comes in frequency.
 Cat6 has a frequency of 550 MHZ, one the other hand cat6a can transfer data to the lightning-fast speed of 650 to 750 MHZ.
 This speed provides a clear edge to cat6a over cat6 in high-speed networks.

 This is another major difference between cat6 and cat6a.
-Cat6 has three types of jacketing; plenum, riser, and PVC.
+Cat6 Cable has three types of jacketing; plenum, riser, and PVC.
 One the other hand cat6a has only two; plenum and riser.
 Both of these cables have different insolation as well.
 Cat6a has a thin inner jacket shielding its twisted pair which is called shielded twisted pairs or STP.
-Whereas, cat6 has unshielded twisted pair wiring or UTP.
+Whereas, cat6 has unshielded twisted pair wiring or UTP. /

 Extra shielding helps increase the reliability of cat6a.
 It blocks out interference in the areas that may suffer from heavy electromagnetic interferences.
 Small businesses and home networks mostly use unshielded cables.
 Shielded cables are used on industrial levels.